ageitgey/pyflight/README.md

 ## Example
 **Find flights from San Francisco (SFO) to Los Angeles (LAX), limited to one solution**

-The rate limiting call is omitted here, but we keep it in mind for now.
-We send a request structured as described [here](https://developers.google.com/qpx-express/v1/trips/search).
+We create a request and set the adult count, then add a slice to send with the request.
 We execute the API call synchronously and specify that we do not want to use the supplied containers and would like to receive the "raw" JSON response instead, to write the response to a file using Python's built-in `json` module.
-To execute this call asynchronously, simply replace `send_sync` with `send_async` and `await` it like any coroutine.
 Note that asynchronous API calls are designed to be used within asynchronous applications.
 ```python
 import json